himmat12/himmat12/README.md

 > ### I’m actively seeking internship opportunities to gain industry experience and apply my skills to real-world projects.
 Let’s connect and collaborate!
 ### Hi there! 👋 I'm Himmat Rai

-I'm a passionate second-year Computer Science student at De Montfort University, Leicester, with a strong focus on software development and a curiosity for emerging technologies like Machine Learning, Blockchain, and AI.
+I'm a passionate second-year Computer Science student at De Montfort University, Leicester, with a strong focus on software development and a curiosity for emerging technologies like Machine Learning, and AI.
 My tech stack includes JavaScript, Python, Java, SQL, and mobile app development with Flutter & Dart.

 🌟 **Key Interests**:
 - Full-stack web and mobile app development